mongodb/specifications/source/transactions/tests/README.rst

    into the test collection, using writeConcern "majority".
 #.
 If ``failPoint`` is specified, its value is a configureFailPoint command.
    Run the command on the admin database to enable the fail point.

-##.
+  #.
 When testing against a sharded cluster run this command on ALL mongoses.

 #.
 Create a **new** MongoClient ``client``, with Command Monitoring listeners
    enabled.
 (Using a new MongoClient for each test ensures a fresh session pool that hasn't executed any transactions previously, so the tests can assert actual txnNumbers, starting from 1.)
 Pass this test's ``clientOptions`` if present.

+  #.
+When testing against a sharded cluster this client MUST be created with
+     multiple (valid) mongos seed addreses.

 #.
 Call ``client.startSession`` twice to create ClientSession objects
    ``session0`` and ``session1``, using the test's "sessionOptions" if they are present.
 Save their lsids so they are available after calling